luguina/Getting-and-Cleaning-Data-Course-Project/README.md

    dt.signals[Activity==6, Activity:="LAYING"]
 ```

-And finally with the beautified data set we create a second, independent tidy data set with the average of each variable for each activity and each subject and write it in the default directory.
+And finally with the beautified data set we create a second, independent tidy data set with the average of each variable for each activity and each subject that we write in the default directory.

 ```
    dt.tidy <- dt.signals[,lapply( .SD, mean ), by=c( "SubjectID", "Activity" )]